nxrighthere/ENet-CSharp/README.md

 For desktop platforms [CMake](https://cmake.org/download/) with GNU Make or Visual Studio.

 For mobile platforms [NDK](https://developer.android.com/ndk/downloads/) for Android and [Xcode](https://developer.apple.com/xcode/) for iOS.
+Make sure that all compiled libraries are assigned to appropriate platforms and CPU architectures.

 Define `ENET_LZ4` to build the library with support for an optional packet-level compression.